 This is also a great recipe you can freeze.
 My kids don’t like this soup (maybe one day they will) so I always have leftovers.
 That works for me!

 When I make it I usually have it for dinner, then I freeze the rest to have for lunch.

 The leftover soup tends to thicken up, so I just add a little water to it and it’s perfect!

 If you’re looking for some zero point recipes, check out my post 20 Zero Point Recipes or my post 20 (More) Zero Point Recipes.
 Both are filled with delicious recipes that won’t cost you a single point!
 They’re perfect for days when you’re running low on points, or trying to save up points for a night out.

 If you’re looking for dessert recipes you can visit 50 Weight Watchers Freestyle Desserts.
 It’s filled with delicious desserts perfect for Weight Watchers!

-Yield: 7 servings (each serving is 2 cups, 2 Freestyle points per serving)
+Yield: 7 servings (each serving is 2 cups, 2 points per serving for blue and purple)

 - 2 lbs. dried split peas

 - 2 cups water

 - 2 cups ham, diced (I used Kroger brand which equaled 4 points)